AM uses a policy to determine whether to grant a principal access to a resource.

 You can specify the realm and policy set in an AM web or Java agent profile.

 AM directs requests from the agent to the specified realm and policy set, providing compatibility with older web and Java agents.

 OAuth2 Scoperesource type policies.
 Configure policies for your OAuth 2.0 service in a custom policy set with

 OAuth2 Scoperesource type policies, or use the existing Default OAuth2 Scopes Policy Set.

-AM creates a policy set containing a policy representing the resources and identities specified by a resource owner using UMA 2.0 to share their registered resources.
+AM creates a policy set with policies for UMA 2.0 resources and identities.
+A resource owner using UMA 2.0 relies on the policies to share their registered resources.

-These policies appear in the AM admin UI as read-only, and cannot be edited by administrative users such as
+These policies appear in the AM admin UI as read-only.
+Even the administrative users like